The Ronald Reagan Myth

 applauded -- especially after his spokesman told the press the

-day before that the idea was "preposterous" -- and
+day before that the idea was "preposterous" -- and his

-in a bombing brought blistering editorials.
+a bombing brought blistering editorials.

 He was often depicted as a rich man's

-president with little feeling for the poor, as symbolized by
+president with little feeling for the poor, as symbolized by the

-the administration's "ketchup is a vegetable" school
+administration's "ketchup is a vegetable" school lunch

-lunch debacle.
+debacle.
 Detractors said he was presiding over the "greed

 decade."
 During the 1984 campaign, Reagan stood in front

-of a senior citizens' project built under a program he tried
+of a senior citizens' project built under a program he tried to

-to kill -- but his aides didn't care, concluding that the pictures
+kill -- but his aides didn't care, concluding that the pictures

 were more important than the reporters' contrary words.